bal360/Udemy-Course-Creation-Date-Finder/README.md

 The only related information that is easy to find is when a course was last updated.
 That can be incredibly misleading though because even the most minor of changes to a course will reflect a recent update date and gives the impression that the course overall contains up-to-date material.
-I'm aware of how quickly things change in this industry and because of that I do sympathize with those Udemy instructors have spent weeks or months contructing a quality course, only to have certain parts of their code base break within a year because of updates to some particular languages, tools, dependencies, etc that they might be using.
+I'm aware of how quickly things change in this industry and because of that I do sympathize with those Udemy instructors that spent weeks or months contructing a quality course, only to have certain parts of their code base break within a year because of updates to some particular languages, tools, dependencies, etc that they might be using.
 With that said, I think we as the consumers deserve as much transparency as possible when deciding where to spend our time and money.